299: No Such Thing As A Conscientious Brunette

 Dan's wife is actually a scientist in the body of a wallaby.

-So what they do is when they have sex,
+So, what they do is when they have sex,

+the first bit goes and they conceive, but they save some of the sperm.
 And once they have the wallaby go out, the sperm goes round into the other.

-I'm not sure how many.
+They have a few vaginas, I'm not sure how many.

 But hang on, sorry, sorry, sorry.